Personal travel budget

-A personal travel budget (PTB) assists with travel costs from home to an educational establishment for children and young people with a statement of special educational needs (SEN), Education health care plan (EHCP) or a learning difficulty assessment (LDA).
+A personal travel budget (PTB) assists with travel costs from home to an educational establishment for children and young people with an Education, Health and Care Plan (EHCP).
 It is available if your child is eligible for travel assistance in accordance with the home to educational establishment transport policy.

 What happens next?

 We will ask you to sign an agreement letter.
 This sets out your role and our role in the process to keep your child safe and to ensure that their attendance at school/college and ability to learn are positive experiences.
 We will then make the arrangements to transfer the PTB to your bank account.